doanthuymai/_shortid36/README.md

 > Amazingly short non-sequential human-friendly unique id generator.

-ShortId32 creates amazingly short non-sequential human-friendly unique ids.
+ShortId36 is based on ShortId32 - creates amazingly short non-sequential human-friendly unique ids.
 Perfect for url shorteners, and any other id users might see.

  * By default 7-14 human-friendly characters: `A-Z`, `0-9`, including `01OI`
  * Non-sequential so they are not predictable.